mspnp/vnet-integrated-serverless-microservices/docs/distributed_telemetry.md

 ## Testing

 This implementation has a full suite of unit tests.
 By abstracting the calls to Application Insights within the `AppInsightsService`, it is possible to verify that the data services will log any requests and failures correctly.
-An example of logging dependency tracking for Mongo DB can be found in [`LoggingCollection.spec.ts`](../src/PatientTestsApi/Test/Services/LoggingCollection.spec.ts):
+An example of logging dependency tracking for MongoDB can be found in [`LoggingCollection.spec.ts`](../src/PatientTestsApi/Test/Services/LoggingCollection.spec.ts):

 ```typescript
 it("Tracks dependencies for succesful database calls", async function(): Promise<void> {